Algeria–Libya relations: Under Muammar Gaddafi

 During Muammar Gaddafi's 42-year rule of Libya, bilateral relations were generally amicable.
 However, strong Libyan support for the Polisario Front in the Western Sahara until 1984, and similarly hardline positions on colonialism and Israel, facilitated 1970s Algerian relations with Libya.
 Libyan inclinations for full-scale political union obstructed formal political collaboration, as Algeria consistently backed away from such cooperation with its unpredictable neighbor.
 The Treaty of Oujda (1984) between Libya and Morocco, which represented a response to the Treaty of Fraternity and Concord (1983) between Algeria and Tunisia, temporarily aggravated Algeria-Libya relations by establishing a political divide in the region—Libya and Morocco on one side; and Algeria, Tunisia, and Mauritania on the other.

 In 1988, Libya was invited to participate in the Inter-Maghrib commission responsible for developing the Arab Maghreb Union (UMA).
 The establishment of UMA in February 1989 marked the first formal political or economic collaboration between the two countries.
 Since then, both Algeria and Libya have experienced significant political changes.
-The current relationship between the two nations is shaped by ongoing efforts to stabilize the region and address common challenges, moving beyond past tensions to seek mutual benefits and regional stability.

 Gaddafi's Libya was accused by Algerian authorities of involvement at the height of Algerian Civil War (1991-2002) that caused a devastating war and the death of 200,000 Algerians.
 Libya, together with Iran, Saudi Arabia, Sudan and Morocco, had been involved in supporting the Islamist Armed Islamic Group of Algeria as well as other Islamist militant groups.